 First, customize the rental income:

 Gross Rent: the total gross rent you expect to collect from your tenants.
-You can also change the rent collection period, which is useful for analyzing short-term rentals like Airbnb's.
+You can also change the rent collection period, which is useful for analyzing short-term BRRRR rentals like Airbnb's

 Next, customize the monthly and yearly recurring expenses.
 You can enter an estimate as a percentage of the gross rent (useful if you're doing a quick analysis using the 50% Rule), or itemize the expenses to get more accurate projections:

-When itemizing expenses, you have several options on how to enter each item:
+When itemizing expenses, you have several options for how to enter each item:

-As a monthly or yearly amount - good for fixed costs
+A monthly or yearly amount: good for fixed costs

-As a percentage of the purchase price - for things like property taxes
+A percentage of the purchase price: for things like property taxes

 You'll also see a BRRRR Phase toggle for each operating expense.
-Use this to select during which phase(s) of the BRRRR cycle (rehab or rental) you will incur this expense.
+Use this to select during which phase(s) of the BRRRR cycle (rehab or rental) you will pay this expense.

 The final section of the wizard has several additional inputs and projections you can customize to further fine-tune this deal:

-Income Increase: the anticipated annual increase of the gross rent and any miscellaneous income.
-In most cases, the property's rent will increase each year and this is the percentage it will increase by.
+Income Increase: the anticipated annual increase of the gross rent and any other income.
+In most cases, the property's rent will increase each year and this is the percentage it will increase by

-Expenses Increase: the anticipated annual increase of the operating expenses.
-Expenses will typically rise due to inflation and other factors.
+Expense Increase: the anticipated annual increase of the operating expenses.
+Expenses will typically rise due to inflation and other factors

 Depreciation: use the provided inputs to customize the depreciation deduction for this property, including the depreciation period and the property's land value.
-You can also turn off depreciation if it's not applicable for this property.
+You can also turn off depreciation if it's not applicable to this property

-When finished, click the Save Property button at the bottom of the page to add this property to your account:
+When finished, click the Save Property button at the bottom of the page to add this property to your dashboard:

 Viewing the Property's Analysis